LzVv123456/I2CL/README.md

-# I2CL: Implicit In-context Learning for Large Language Models
+# I2CL: Implicit In-context Learning
+Please refer to the [paper](https://arxiv.org/pdf/2405.14660) for more details.

 <table>
   <tr>